 There’s also a classic typographic scale that’s been used in typographic design for centuries.
 You might be familiar with it from the default font size options used in many word processing apps.
 It consists of: 6, 7, 8, 9, 10, 11, 12, 14, 16, 18, 21, 24, 30, 36, 48, 60, 72.
 It’s also sometimes expanded to include 96 and 144 pts.

 One mistake I see digital designers repeatedly make is using body copy that’s too small.
-Standard body text size in printed matter has long been 12 pt.
+Standard body text size in printed matter has long been 12 pt, reflecting the influence of print design principles on digital typography.
 But on screen, 12 pixel fonts can be uncomfortable to read for long periods.
 Instead, consider using type between 14 and 24 pixels for body copy, and base the rest of your hierarchy on that baseline size.

 For example, if you start with an 18 pixel body text size, you might want to use a 36px font for your title or H1 headlines, 30 px for H2, and 24 px for H3.
+On web pages, heading tags (<H1> to <H6>) are used to structure content, establish typographic hierarchy, and improve SEO by helping search engines understand the organization of each page.
 The downside to only using type size to establish hierarchy is that it limits the number of headers you can effectively have without using huge type (which can be a valid design choice, too).

 You can enhance typographic hierarchy by using different fonts for different elements.
+A designer's expertise is crucial in selecting and combining typefaces for effective hierarchy, ensuring that each choice supports the overall visual identity.
 Combining typefaces can be challenging for many new designers, but there are a few things to keep in mind that make it easier.

 Be aware of the contrast between typefaces.
 Too much and one font can drown out the other.
 Too little and the fonts will clash.
 For example, if you pair a font with very thick strokes and another with very thin strokes, the first will likely overwhelm the second.
 Pay attention to the structure of the letterforms, too.
 If one typeface has condensed letterforms and the other has stretched letterforms, the contrast will be too much and end up visually jarring.